 Women around the world are deeply fed up with the gratuitous appropriation of their voice by radical feminists, claiming that they represent the authentic voice of women.
 This is a false assumption.
-The time has come to reclaim the true voice of women against the domination of radical feminists, who in reality consist of a shrill and bitter core of women.
-They believe that men, whom they despise, are their enemy, and that unrestricted access to abortion is necessary for them to be truly free to live their lives.
+The time has come to reclaim the true voice of women in the face of the domination of radical feminists, who in reality consist of a shrill and bitter core of women.
+They believe that men, whom they despise, are their enemy, and that unrestricted access to abortion is necessary to be truly free to live their lives.
 They believe that being burdened with children and family responsibilities prevents them from fulfilling themselves.
-To promote these demands, these aggressive feminists spread their lies by denying the essence of men and women and their complementarity.
+To promote these demands, these aggressive feminists spread their lies by denying the essence of man and woman and their complementarity.

 It is undeniable that no single set of beliefs can represent the views of all women, as we have very varied and very different opinions on most issues, just as men do.
 Our views are shaped by our different educational, social, economic, religious and cultural backgrounds.

 These two concepts serve, though often unspoken, as a common bond and shared understanding for women everywhere, except, of course, for radical feminists.
-The latter wish to deny us our femininity and instead harden and embitter us as they themselves seem to.
+The latter wish to deny us our femininity and instead harden and embitter us as they themselves seem to do.

 For too long, women have remained silent while radical feminists have dominated the conversation with their fanatical demands.
 For example, the #MeToo movement, which was supposed to allow all battered women a way to speak out about their abuse, has been turned, by feminists, into male guilt for irresponsible headlines, and a denial of due process for men.
 The so-called Women's March on Washington, D.C., two years ago was a fraud because it did not represent women as a unified voice.
 Instead, it represented radical, leftist women who were upset with the outcome of Donald Trump's 2016 U.S. presidential election.
 They pretended to speak for the majority of women, when they were only a marginal minority.
 They were dishonest and fraudulent in their pronouncements, which were an insult to women.
 The organizers of that march deliberately excluded women who were pro-life and pro-family.
 The latter, to say the least, have a more sensible and reasonable approach to life.

 However, let these feminists continue to shout their blasphemies.
 They have a right to express themselves.
-But we don't have to expect them to represent us.
-This is doubly true since the leaders of this Women's March have publicly acknowledged their anti-Semitism, which is totally repugnant and unacceptable.
+But we don't have to pretend that they represent us.
+This is doubly true since the leaders of that Women's March have publicly acknowledged their anti-Semitism, which is totally repugnant and unacceptable.

-Of course we women want equality with men, but on our own terms, not on the terms of the radical feminists who, in effect, have been posing as women for far too long.
+Of course we women want equality with men, but on our own terms, not those of the radical feminists who, in effect, have been posing as women for far too long.
 We want equality, but not privilege.
 Time has run out for militant feminists.
 The time has come to roll back their stale and rigid demands.

-To assert the authentic voice of women worldwide, 26 women's groups from around the world, including REAL Women of Canada, have come together to form an international organization called Women of the World (WoW).
-Its purpose is to actively collaborate to signal our disapproval of radical feminists and their misappropriation of the concept of women, as well as their hatred of men.
-This is the first stone to be laid in the construction of an edifice that will take many years to achieve, but we must begin.
+To assert the authentic voice of women worldwide, 26 women's groups from around the world, including REAL Women of Canada, have joined together to form an international organization called Women of the World (WoW).
+Its purpose is to actively collaborate to indicate our disapproval of radical feminists and their misappropriation of the concept of women, as well as their hatred of men.
+This is the first stone laid in the construction of an edifice that will take many years to achieve, but we must begin.